RohanIAzad/Thesis-on-ASHRAE-dataset/README.md

-There were a lot of missing values in the dataset.
-The weather_train and weather_test has information about 16 site ids.
-So, taking the mean of each column with missing values and using the mean to replace the missing values will not be accurate.
-So, missing values from building_metadata was filled using RStudio (Refer to “filling missing values.R” for training set and refer to “filling test missing values.R” for test set) and then information about weather_train and weather_test was filled using python pandas library  (refer to “Testing train data filling by mean 1.ipynb” and “Testing test data filling by mean 1.ipynb”).
-Also, the timestamp column was divided into year, month, day columns in RStudio.
-Refer to “Filling missing values.R” for training set and “Filling test missing values.R” for test set.
-The output was saved as “weather_train_time.csv” and “weather_test_time.csv” respectively which was used as the input for “Testing train data filling by mean 1.ipynb” and “Testing test data filling by mean 1.ipynb” respectively.
-After merging the 3 subsets, (train, building_metadata_save, weather_train3) and for test set (test, building_metadata_save, weather_test2) there were 4 types of meter readings.
-They are- 0: Electricity, 1: Chilled water, 2: Steam, 3: Hot water
-The calculations were divided into 4 parts based on these meter types.

 Feature engineering was also attempted to test if the performance improved.
 But adding information about seasons, beaufort scale did not imrpove the predictions.
 Lots of outliers were coming from steam portion of the dataset as can be seen in the "ASHRAE data visualization".
 So, Steam with outliers deleted was also trained to see if the performance improved and it did.

 The individual files are called: